 Regardless of whether you receive a 1099-K, you can view an annual summary of your earnings on the Airbnb website.
 Your summary will reflect the number of reservations, nights of occupancy, gross earnings, deductible fees, and total payout.
 This information can safely be used as income documentation in lieu of a 1099-K.

-Occupancy taxes are a tax levied by a state or locality on the occupation of short-term rentals.
+Occupancy taxes are a tax levied by a state or locality on short-term rentals.
 They vary on the city, county, and state level, so it is important to understand your local laws.

-In many popular cities—including New York City, San Francisco, and Portland—Airbnb will automatically withhold and pay occupancy taxes on your bookings.
+In many popular cities (like New York City, San Francisco, and Portland), Airbnb will automatically withhold and pay occupancy taxes on your behalf.
 However, they do not yet provide this service in all cities.
 In these cases, you may be expected to collect and pay occupancy taxes independently.
 The good news, however, is that if you do have to collect and pay occupancy taxes, you can claim them as a deduction in your Stride Tax app.

 If you have not already filled out and filed a form W-9 with Airbnb, they may withhold up to 28% of your gross income for taxes.
-If, on the other hand, you did file a W-9, then taxes aren't being paid on your behalf—you’ll be expected to make quarterly estimated tax payments on your Airbnb income.
-To file quarterly taxes, you'll need to file Form 1040-ES .
+If, on the other hand, you did file a W-9, then taxes aren't being paid on your behalf and you’ll be expected to make quarterly estimated tax payments on your Airbnb income.
+To file quarterly Airbnb taxes, you'll need to file Form 1040-ES .